Slaedr/BLASTed/README.md

     cd path/to/BLASTed/doc
     doxygen blasted_doxygen.cfg

-This will build HTML documentation in the current directory.
+This will build HTML documentation in a subdirectory called html in the current directory.

+Finally, from the build directory, one can issue

+   make tags

+to generate a tags file for [easier navigation of the source code in Vim]((http://vim.wikia.com/wiki/Browsing_programs_with_tags).